+I'm not asking this as -- but it's highly important.
 How would I create the matrix that does the whole job at once, that does all of elimination in one shot?

 If I keep the matrices in order -- I can't mess around with the order of the matrices, but I can change the order that I do the multiplications.

 It's saying -- multiply the Es first and that gives you the matrix that does everything at once.

 Okay.
 So this fact, that this is automatically the same as this -- for every matrix multiplication, which I'm conscious of still not telling you in every detail, but, like, you're seeing how it works -- and this is highly important -- and maybe tell me the long word that describes this law for matrices, that you can move the parentheses?
-It's called the associative law.

 I think you can now forget that.
 But don't forget the law.

 I mean, like, forget the word associative.

 Because actually, we'll see so many steps in linear algebra, so many proofs, even, of main fact come from just moving the parentheses.
 And it's not that easy to prove that this is correct, you have to go into the gory details of matrix multiplication, do it both ways and see that you come out the same.

 Maybe I'll leave the author to do that.

+So there we go.
 So there's a single matrix, I could call it E -- while we're talking about these matrices, tell me one other -- there's another type of elementary matrix, and we already said why we might need it.

 Can you just, like, tell me what that would So I'm just -- like, this is a slight digression and be? we'll -- yes, so let me get some -- let me figure out where I'm going to put a permutation matrix.

 You'll see I'm always squeezing stuff in.

 Or, in fact this one you'll, like, exchange rows -- shall I exchange rows one and two, just to make life easy?

 So the matrix that exchanges those rows -- the row I want is c d and it's there.

 How would I do that?
 What matrix multiplication would do that job?
-Actually, why not?
-I'll write it down.

 So this is -- I'll write it under here and then hide it again.